marcxm/dboard/README.md

 # dboard
-Dead simple, performant homepage / dashboard solution with automatic dark mode.
+Dead simple, performant homepage / dashboard solution with automatic dark mode and automatic page reload on config change.
 It also auto-scales to the size of the screen, aligning everything properly.

 https://github.com/marcxm/dboard